dhbradshaw/keras_play/log.md

+## 2016-03-22
+Wow, I can't believe it's been 10 days.

+I think that I'll pause for awhile on this problem.
+I'm using it as a chance to get comfortable with structs and traits.

 ## 2016-03-12
 It took some time to learn how to unpack a table of numbers.
 Here's what I ended up doing: